 Far too often, board positions are ceremonial appointments.
 Too often, boards are rubber stamps, and board members are friends of the CEO.

-Boards That Lead saw that while CEOs run the company, boards must lead on crucial issues such as: selecting, retaining, or dismissing the CEO; establishing a culture of ethics and integrity; setting goals and incentives; and pinpointing organization’s central idea.
+Boards That Lead noted that while CEOs run the company, boards must lead on crucial issues such as: selecting, retaining, or dismissing the CEO; establishing a culture of ethics and integrity; setting goals and incentives; and pinpointing organization’s central idea.

 The authors make the case that boards need to move from “monitoring” roles to being leaders in certain areas such as “why the business exists and a clear and compelling purpose that every stakeholder knows.”